 - Pan Limit.
 Either of the pan limit switches operated.
 Note that this may not actually be a fault.
-The LED will flash when a limit switch is operated under normal circumstances i.e. the lamp is at the limit of travel. - 2.
+The LED will flash when a limit switch is operated under normal circumstances i.e. the lamp is at the limit of travel.
+This will also indicate when a variable limit is reached. - 2.
 Tilt Limit.
 Either of the tilt limit switches operated.
 Note that this may not actually be a fault.
-The LED will flash when a limit switch is operated under normal circumstances i.e. the lamp is at the limit of travel. - 3.
+The LED will flash when a limit switch is operated under normal circumstances i.e. the lamp is at the limit of travel.
+This will also indicate when a variable limit is reached. - 3.
 Pan motor over current.
 The pan motor is taking excessive current.
 The motor will be disabled for a period when this occurs.
-Fault indication will remain until power is removed. - 4.
+Fault indication will remain until power is removed or the fault is corrected. - 4.
 Tilt motor over current.
 The tilt motor is taking excessive current.
 The motor will be disabled for a period when this occurs.
-Fault indication will remain until power is removed. - 5.
+Fault indication will remain until power is removed or the fault is corrected. - 5.
 Focus motor over current.
 The focus motor is taking excessive current.
 The motor will be disabled for a period when this occurs.
-Fault indication will remain until power is removed. - 6.
+Fault indication will remain until power is removed or the fault is corrected. - 6.
 FBUS interface over current.
 The speed control card supplies 24VDC to the remote-control panels.
 This fault indicates the 24VDC output is taking excessive current.
 The FBUS supply output will switch off.
 To restore this output, remove the supply from the speed control card for a period. - 7.
 Anti-condensation heater output over current.
 The 24VDC anti condensation heater output is taking excessive current.
 The heater output will switch off.
 To restore this output, remove the supply from the speed control card for a period. - 8.
 Limit Switch Error.
 Some lamp types do not use all or some limit switches.
 If an invalid limit switch input is detected it is probable the speed control card is set to the wrong product or there is a wiring error. - 9.
 Datum Error.
 The start-up datum system has not completed correctly. - 10.
 Product type not set or corrupt.
 The product type has not been set, has been set incorrectly or is corrupt. - 11.
 Supply voltage out of tolerance.
 The 24V supply is outside the range 18-30V.